patternfly/patternfly-react/packages/react-topology/src/components/TopologyView/examples/Topology.md

 ### Baseline Topology

-1. Declare a controller, which can be initialized via the `useVisualizationController()` method.
+1. Create a new Controller which can be done using the default `Visualization` class.

+  It is important to note that three `register` methods are accessed by the controller.

+  The following two must be declared explicitly:

+    - `registerLayoutFactory`: This method sets the layout of your topology view (e.g. Force, Dagre, Cola, etc.).
+If your application supports all layouts, use `defaultLayoutFactory` as a parameter.
+If you only want to support a subset of the available layout options, update `defaultLayout` to a custom implementation .

+    - `registerComponentFactory`: This method lets you customize the components in your topology view (e.g. nodes, groups, and edges).
+You can use `defaultComponentFactory` as a parameter.

+  The register method below is initialized in `Visualization.ts`.
+It doesn't need to be declared unless you support a custom implementation which modifies the types.

+    - `registerElementFactory`: This method sets the types of the elements being used (e.g. graphs, nodes, edges). `defaultElementFactory` uses types from `ModelKind` and is exported in `index.ts`.

-1. The `fromModel` method must be called on the controller to create the nodes. `fromModel` will take your data model as a parameter.
+2. The `fromModel` method must be called on the controller to create the nodes. `fromModel` will take your data model as a parameter.
 Your data model should include a `graph` object, on which you will need to set `id` , `type` and `layout`.

+3. To create your topology view component, add a `VisualizationProvider`, which is a useful context provider.
+It allows access to the created Controller and is required when using the `VisualizationSurface` component.

-1. Create your topology view component, you can use `TopologyView` to Wrap `<VisualizationSurface>` which can accept `state` as a parameter.
+4. Use `VizualizationProvider` to wrap `VizualizationSurface` which can accept `state` as a parameter.
 The state is application specific.
 It can be any data the application wants to store/retrieve from the controller.
 Adding state to the surface allows hooks to update when state changes.
 The state is useful to keep graph state such as selected elements.

-1. Use a controller to wrap your topology view component.
+5. Use a controller to wrap your topology view component.
 In the example below, this is done via the `VisualizationProvider` which consumes the `Controller` via context.

-It is important to note that three `register` methods are accessed by the controller.

-The following two must be declared explicitly:

-- `registerLayoutFactory`: This method sets the layout of your topology view (e.g. Force, Dagre, Cola, etc.).
-You can use `defaultLayoutFactory` as a parameter if your application supports all layouts.
-You can also update `defaultLayout` to a custom implementation if you only want to support a subset of the available layout options.

-- `registerComponentFactory`: This method lets you customize the components in your topology view (e.g. nodes, groups, and edges).
-You can use `defaultComponentFactory` as a parameter.

-The register method below is initialized in `Visualization.ts`, therefore it doesn't need to be declared unless you want to support a custom implementation which modifies the types.

-- `registerElementFactory`: This method sets the types of the elements being used (e.g. graphs, nodes, edges). `defaultElementFactory` uses types from `ModelKind` and is exported in `index.ts`.

 ```ts file='./TopologyBaselineDemo.tsx'
 ```